jrouly/bikes/triumph/README.md

 At the [sage advice](https://www.sheldonbrown.com/raleigh26.html) of Sheldon Brown, I was able to find a JIS format square tapered spindle that fit in the original cups with slightly oversized 6mm bearings.
 The width of the spindle relative to the frame and the chainstays looks good, but we'll see how the chainline looks when I get a chain ring on.

-### Front Wheel
+### Front Hub

-I picked up an old 1955 Sturmey Archer Dynamo hub for the front.
+I picked up an original 1955 Sturmey Archer 32h GH6 Dynamo hub for the front.
-Given the spacing I expect the old hub to be compatible, as this frame most likely originally ran the same (or a similar) hub when it was new.

-I picked up an original 1955 Sturmey Archer 32h front dynamo hub.
-Will need to thread the spokes and find a rim to match.

 ### Drivetrain